§ 21-28.9-3. Authority to administer opioid antagonists Release from liability.

 (2) They act with reasonable care in administering the drug to the other person.

-(b) A person who administers an opioid antagonist to another person pursuant to this section shall not be subject to civil liability or criminal prosecution as a result of the administration of the drug.
+(b) Any person, including law enforcement personnel and emergency medical personnel, who administers an opioid antagonist to another person pursuant to this section shall not be subject to civil liability or criminal prosecution as a result of the administration of the drug.